Interview with Ian Mason from Virgin Startup

 Why do you think that is?

 One of the reasons we think that’s the case is that there’s virtually no support for established businesses that are trading but don’t know what to do next.
-That’s why we founded the Virgin StepUp Program.
-The Virgin StepUp program is essentially a mini accelerator for startups looking to scale.
+That’s why we created the Virgin StepUp Program.
+The Virgin StepUp program is essentially a pre-accelerator for startups looking to scale.
 It’s a two-day program where they get access to a series of experts that come in and deliver workshops on the topics startups are struggling with at that stage.

 Can anyone partake in the Virgin StepUp Program?

 It’s a competitive process, so there’s a big call for applications and for every one place on the program, forty startups apply.

 What we want really are cool founders – it’s all about the entrepreneurs.
 Business ideas come and go and there are hundreds of them flying around but actually, it’s the person behind the idea and how they think that is absolutely crucial.
 I like to say we’re a company that was founded by entrepreneurs for entrepreneurs.
 I’ve found some really great participants in the Collider Accelerator Program who have been open to new ideas and willing to change what they’re doing.
 The cohort has been fantastic in that sense.